Sydney Dobell: Poetry

 As a poet Dobell belongs to the Spasmodic school of poetry, as it was named by Professor Aytoun, who parodied its style in Firmilian: A Spasmodic Tragedy.
 The epithet, however, was first applied by Carlyle to Byron.
 The school includes George Gilfillan, Philip James Bailey, John Stanyan Bigg, Dobell, Alexander Smith, and, according to some critics, Gerald Massey.
 It was characterized by an under-current of discontent with the mystery of existence, by vain effort, unrewarded struggle, sceptical unrest, and an uneasy straining after the unattainable.
 It thus faithfully reflected a certain phase of 19th-century thought.

 According to the Encyclopædia Britannica Eleventh Edition:

 Religious and political views

-In his religious views Dobell was a Christian of the broad church type; and socially he was one of the most amiable and true-hearted of men.
+In his religious views, Dobell was a Christian of the broad church type; and socially he was one of the most amiable and true-hearted of men.
 Dobell also believed that religion was a personal struggle between a person and the spirituality that existed deep within their own psyche.
-His poetry focused more heavily on the spiritual presence that existed in life rather than after life.
-He was also a firm believer in women's rights.
 His early interest in the cause of oppressed nationalities, shown in his friendship with Kossuth, Emanuel Deutsch and others, never lessened, although his views of home politics underwent some change from the radical opinions of his youth.
-In Gloucestershire Dobell was well known as an advocate of social reform, and he was a pioneer in the application of the co-operative system of private enterprise.
+In Gloucestershire, Dobell was well known as an advocate of social reform, and he was a pioneer in the application of the co-operative system of private enterprise.